caelenm/vaultsend/README.md

   Python/GTK UI (`app/`).
 - **Output:** one universal `.apk` that installs on any current Android device.

-No new features were added; the goal was a faithful port.
+The goal was a faithful port.
 Where a desktop idiom doesn't fit a phone (drag-and-drop, a docked sidebar) the closest touch equivalent is used (an "Open file…" button, a contacts drawer).